itsdamslife/itsdamslife/README.md

 Currently exploring SwiftUI, webdev stacks - learning and hacking things to make it useful.

+After finishing my current scratchpad, I am sketching out a plan to start my journey on Machine Learning, not sure how to go about it 🙃

 I love Technology, Music, Road-trip, Creativity.
 Interested in my work please reach to me on twitter [@itsdamslife](https://twitter.com/itsdamslife)

 <!--